 History 475 – Colonial Encounters in North Africa

-Islamic Tradition Transformed: Revival and Reform in the Making of Modern Morocco (Stanford: Stanford University Press), forthcoming.
+Old Texts, New Practices: Islamic Reform in Modern Morocco (Stanford University Press), forthcoming.

 Articles and Book Chapters